 Sonos alternative

 We’re busy replacing a customer’s ageing Sonos distributed sound system with a Linux Media Server (c/w SAMBA for remaining Sonos kit) c/w these tiny Linux-powered SBCs (single board commuters) as replacements.
 Granted, this is merely a prototype.
-This unit us based upon a Raspberry pi 4B c/w 8GiB RAM, a capacitative touchscreen and an external USB sound card.
-Though we may use some other SBC if Raspberry does not sort its supply issues PDQ.
-In any event, it’s dirt cheap and works remarkably well.
-Moreover, unless one is running upgrades or downloading new material, this system works completely independently of the internet.
+This unit is based upon a Raspberry pi 4B c/w 8GiB RAM, a capacitive touchscreen and an external USB sound card.
+Though we may use some other SBC if Raspberry does not sort its supply issues pretty quickly.

 The Raspberry pi client (pictured above) runs an ARM64 version of Debian Linux.
 Being all 100% open source, we don’t have to worry about some foreign company deciding to obsolete key proprietary components or running software “upgrades” without our consent.
 Moreover everything in our system is replaceable with something else.
 Doesn’t require Windows networking.
 This does its business over https.
 And we can run upgrades on both the server and the clients remotely over SSH – with the customer’s consent, of course.
 Works an absolute treat! 🙂